TKSjp/HaplotypeExplorer/README.md

 - The TCS requires several hours for a few thousands sequences/SNVs (in standard iMac).
 Alignment also takes a long time for a large input.
 - It also splits the network automatically when inputs have too long genetic distance.
-- Using over thousands of sequences make it difficult to visualize the result clearly due to multiple edges.
+- Using over thousands of sequences make it difficult to visualize the result due to multiple edges.
 - Also, it does not consider sequence gaps, recombination, and reassortment.

 Therefore, we recommend: